 - Alignment: Top, bottom, left, right, centered, centered across selection, indented, orientation degrees, wrapped text, shrink to fit, merged cells, text direction, etc.

 Any unique combination of the above cell formats counts towards the 4,000 limit that will end up showing the too many different cell formats error.
 However, if several cells share exactly the same formatting, it only counts as one towards the 4,000 limit.

 For example, assuming that all other formats are the same, a 3×3 group of cells “boxed” with a border going around it would have nine different cell formats, considering that no cell in the group would share the same side border formatting (see below).

 |Top & Left||Top||Top & Right|

 |Bottom & Left||Bottom||Bottom & Right|

-To fix this, simplify the formats of the cells in your file, by using some of the suggestions below:
+To fix the too many different cell formats in excel, simplify the formats of the cells in your file, by using some of the suggestions below: